diniamo/run.nvim/README.md

     notification_format = nil,
     -- Disable number and relativenumber.
     disable_number = true,
-    -- The percentage to darkness by, eg. 0.2 makes the terminal 20% darker, -- whereas -0.2 makes it 20% lighter.
+    -- The percentage to darken the window by, eg. 0.2 makes the terminal 20% -- darker, whereas -0.2 makes it 20% lighter.
 Set to false to disable. darken = 0.2,
     -- This is passed directly to `nvim_open_win` (see `:help nvim_open_win`), -- with the exception of row, column, width and height, which are used as